mezzio/mezzio-problem-details/docs/book/quick-start.md

 $app->pipe(ProblemDetailsMiddleware::class);
 ```

-With Expressive, you can also segregate this to a subpath:
+With Mezzio, you can also segregate this to a subpath:

 ```php
 $app->pipe('/api', ProblemDetailsMiddleware::class);